PowellHabwe/NAWALWOODPRODUCTSWEBSITE/README.md

 # NAWALWOODPRODUCTS
-A HTML,CSS,JAVASCRIPT website for a company that makes wood related products.
+A HTML,CSS,JAVASCRIPT website for Nawal Wood Products.